 Sat 10:00 AM - 06:00 PM

 Protect your vision with eye exams in Peterborough at Nelms Opticians.
 You can get your eyes checked and your prescription filled in one convenient location!
-We have experienced, Independent Optometrists on site to serve you.
+We have experienced Independent Optometrists on-site to serve you.
 Eye exam appointments can usually be made within a week of your call.
 Walk-in patients are accommodated on most days but it’s always better to book your spot in advance as we strive to give each patient the best in personalized service.
-Evening and Saturday appointments are available and new patients are always welcome!
+Evening and Saturday appointments are available, and new patients are always welcome!

-Independent Optometrists are professionals who examine the eye for defects and faults of refraction.
+Independent Optometrists are professionals who examine the eyes for defects and faults of refraction.
 They are doctors who prescribe correctional lenses.
 If a prescription is required, one of our Opticians will read your prescription for visual correction and then order and dispense eyeglasses or contacts.

 Visual Field Testing

 Nelms Opticians also offers visual field testing to detect and diagnose abnormalities in your central, side (or peripheral) view.
 It’s often asked for on driving tests to make sure your field of vision is accurate.
-The Field Analyzer will print out a detailed copy of your visual field, which will be compared to future testing done between three and 12 months, depending upon your diagnosis.
+The field analyzer will print out a detailed copy of your visual field, which will be compared to future testing done between three and 12 months, depending upon your diagnosis.

 Please call to make an appointment with one of our on-site Peterborough Independent Optometrists.